kenttc/moneybox-withdrawal/README.md

 Good luck!

 ## Todo
 * moving paid in logic to the account object ? so the domain object has more logic?. ( didn't do this, because it said to refactor SOME code from transfer money but not all )
+* I forgot about the withdraw part after looking through the code - hence it i had to add another 20 mins to the coding time ( test and refactoring the withdraw process)